Get started with MUApply here

 Bachelor of science

 Offered through Mizzou’s participation in the Great Plains Interactive Distance Education Alliance (IDEA), this degree completion program additionally accommodates adults on the move or who live far from a college campus.
-For those with a minimum of 30 credit hours of undergraduate course work, you’ll take fully online courses through Mizzou and partnering schools and complete three practicum assignments at agencies close to home.
+For those with a minimum of 30 credit hours of undergraduate course work, you’ll take fully online courses through Mizzou and partnering universities and complete one practicum field experience and a capstone at early childhood programs close to home.

 Please note: This program does not lead to basic teaching certification.